 Good estimates are the critical first step in assuring that your projects will be successful.
+And, knowing and anticipating a project’s expenses correctly provides a definite advantage when competing for a contract.
 However, even under the best of these circumstances, cost estimating is difficult.
 It requires both quality data and judgment.

 Developing a good cost estimate requires:

 - An accurate project scope.
 As a project manager, you’ll use a scope of work (SOW) to make sure expectations are clear and agreed-upon with the customer.
 An SOW should include:

 - Individual Tasks—this may also include the personnel who will be conducting the tasks